 Bryn Athyn College offers minors designed to complement the BA/BS programs.
 Students wishing to include another specific program of study in addition to their major could consider enrolling in any of these minors.
-With the exception of the minor in public history, which may be taken in conjunction with the history major, students may not receive a minor in the same field in which they are majoring.
+Students may not receive a minor in the same field in which they are majoring.
 Students wishing to enroll in a minor must do so prior to accumulating 93 credits.
 Bryn Athyn College uses a common application form for all of the minors, which may be found on the web or at the College Office.
 Some of the minors have entrance requirements but most do not.
-In order to be awarded a minor students must fulfill the baccalaureate requirements (Core Program and major), and fulfill the requirements for the minor (specified below).
+In order to be awarded a minor, students must fulfill the baccalaureate requirements (Core Program and major) and the requirements for the minor (specified below).